 South Africa’s constitution is celebrated globally for its visionary Bill of Rights.
 It’s among a handful of countries which integrate economic, social and cultural rights alongside traditional civil and political rights as legally enforceable rights.

 In this way the constitution recognises that all human rights are interrelated.
-Bill of Rights will ring hollow.
+Without material security and the means to a dignified life, many of the civil and political freedoms in the Bill of Rights will ring hollow.

 Yet South Africa has, in many respects, failed to achieve a more socially just society.
 Millions of predominantly black South Africans are still excluded from the socio-economic benefits of democracy.
 It’s thus understandable that many – particularly young people – question the political and constitutional settlement negotiated in the 1990s.

 As South Africa marks Human Rights Day – as well as the 20th anniversary of its constitution coming into effect – it’s a good time to take stock of the challenges it faces in making these rights a reality.

 I address two key issues: the first is whether the Bill of Rights is itself an obstacle to achieving a more just society.
 The second is what lies behind the country’s failure to fulfil the promise of its constitutional rights.

 The Bill of Rights was clearly intended to provide an empowering legal framework for far-reaching measures of redress and transformation across all sectors of South African society.
 This can be seen in a number of the rights and values in this document.

 During the drafting of the constitution the liberation movements were particularly concerned to ensure that the Bill of Rights facilitated the redistribution of land and other resources unjustly accumulated by the white minority during colonial and apartheid rule.